Home / Resume / Healthcare / CNA Resume

 After

-Trained and mentored 6 newly hired CNAs on unit protocols, PointClickCare documentation, infection control procedures, and safe patient transfer techniques over a 2-week orientation period.
+Trained and mentored 6 newly hired CNAs on unit protocols, PointClickCare charting, infection control, and safe patient transfers over a 2-week orientation period.

 Assisted · Monitored · Documented · Transferred · Bathed · Fed · Reported · Trained · Responded · Maintained · Provided · Recorded · Repositioned · Communicated · Supported